-Say: When Jesus' friends found the donkey, they untied it.
+Say: Jesus' friends did what he said.
+When they found the donkey, they untied it.
 But the donkey belonged to someone else.
 That person saw Jesus' friends and asked, "Why are you untying my donkey?"
 Jesus' friends told the person, "It's for Jesus!"
 Then they took it back to Jesus.
-Have the children pretend to be donkeys by crawling on all fours.
-Lead them around the room, pretending you're taking them to Jesus.
+Have the children get in pairs, and have one child in each pair pretend to be a donkey by crawling on all fours.
+The other child will lead his or her donkey around the room.
+If time allows, let kids switch roles.